 Q. How do I report my continuing education hours?

 A. You will certify on the license renewal form that you have met the continuing education requirement for the biennial period.
 Do not send documentation to the Council unless you are selected for an audit.
-A form for personal use in tracking hours is available on the Council website.
+A form for personal use in tracking hours is available here.

 Q. When are continuing education audits?